Coronavirus Disease 2019 (COVID-19) FAQs

 [top]

-Q: Can grantees pay student stipends under the Workforce Equity Initiative (WEI) given that these students are not working, but have committed to the program?
+Q: Can grantees pay student stipends under the Workforce Equity Initiative (WEI) given that these students are not working, but have committed to program?

-The ICCB authorizes grantees to continue to pay stipends to students under the WEI grant.
+The ICCB authorizes Grantees to continue to pay stipends to students under the WEI grant.
 The college must have proposed this stipend under their initial grant proposal.
 The ICCB will review this policy and will issue additional guidance as needed.

 Online & Remote Learning